SimplyDialogs

 wait

-When using the wait-dialog, it can be convenient to update the dialog for details about progress or whatever there is going on. wait has two special functions for updating the msessage, setText and addText.
+When using the wait-dialog, it can be convenient to update the dialog for details about progress or whatever there is going on. wait has two special methods for updating the message, setText and addText.
 Both takes a string as argument, that can be plain text or HTML.

 setText